ZekxDump/docker_install/README.md

 `./<your-new-file>.sh`

 ## Prompts from the script:
 First, you'll be prompted to select the number for your OS / Distro.
-Currently I support CentOS 7 and 8, Debian 10 and 11, Ubuntu 18.04, 20.04, 21.04, and 21.10.
+Currently I support CentOS 7 and 8, Debian 10 and 11, Ubuntu 18.04, 20.04, 22.04, Arch Linux.

 Next, you'll be asked to answer "y" to any of the four software packages you'd like to install.
 - Docker-CE
 - Docker-Compose
 - NGinx Proxy Manager
-- Navidrome (music player)
+- Navidrome (music player))
-- Speedtest (recurring internet speedtest)
 - Portainer-CE
   - if you answer y to Portainer, you'll be asked another question

-Do you want full Portainer-CE with the web UI, or just Portainer-agent (which you connect to another full portainer instance).
+Do you want
+  1. full Portainer-CE with the web UI, or
+  2. just Portainer-agent (which you connect to another full portainer instance).

 Make that selection, and the install will continue.